T — Tango Time Zone

 What is the UTC offset for T?

-The UTC offset for Tango Time Zone is UTC-7.
-This means when it is a given hour in UTC, T is seven hours earlier.
+The UTC offset for T is UTC-7.
+In practical terms, that means when time is measured against Coordinated Universal Time, T is seven hours behind.

 When does T change for daylight saving time?